rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 **Understanding the Event Participation Acknowledgement:**
 **Response Structure Explanation:**

-**Participation Acknowledgment:**
-- `order.type`: Confirms "event_participation" acceptance
-- `order.status`: Event participation status ("ACCEPTED" indicates confirmed participation)
-- `order.items`: Acknowledged event with accepted commitment levels

-**Commitment Validation:**
-- `quantity.value`: Validated committed reduction amount
-- `baseline_kw`: Confirmed baseline for performance measurement
-- `target_kw`: Accepted target consumption level
-- `status`: Final participation status in tags

-**Incentive Estimation:**
-- `estimated_incentive`: Projected compensation based on committed reduction
-- `incentive_rate`: Applied rate for compensation calculation
-- `performance_threshold`: Minimum performance required for full incentive

-**Event Coordination:**
-- `event_id`: Confirmed event identifier for tracking
-- `participation_confirmed`: Timestamp of confirmation
+This on_confirm API response contains the same structure and fields as the confirm request, with key differences:

+**Key Changes from confirm:**
+- `order.id`: New unique identifier is created to track this acknowledgment response
+- `order.status`: BPP's response to the participation decision ("ACCEPTED" if BPP accepts consumer's commitment, or relevant status if declined)
-- `monitoring_enabled`: Indicates active performance monitoring
+- Additional tags may be added for incentive estimation and performance monitoring setup

+**Unchanged Elements:**
+- All event details, baseline information, committed reduction amount, and timing remain identical to the confirm request
+- BPP acknowledges the consumer's participation decision with the same event parameters

-This acknowledgment confirms that the BPP has accepted the consumer's participation commitment and will monitor performance for incentive calculation.
+This acknowledgment confirms that the BPP has processed the consumer's participation decision and establishes the framework for performance monitoring and incentive calculation.

 ### 7.4 Settlement and Monitoring Examples